An Aluminum-coated sCMOS sensor for X-Ray Astronomy: Conclusions

 \section{Conclusions}

 We customized a large-format sCMOS sensor, G\-1516\-BI, in 2019.
-To maximize its X-ray detection capabilities, a 200-nm-thick aluminum layer was uniformly sputtered on the entrance window of this sensor to block optical light.
+To maximize its X-ray detection capabilities, a 200 nm thick aluminum layer was uniformly sputtered on the entrance window of this sensor to block optical light.
 This Al-coated sensor, named EP4K, was successfully fabricated in 2021.

 The basic performances of this Al-coated EP4K sensor were measured and compared to those of the uncoated G\-1516\-BI sensor.
 The readout noise of the EP4K sensor is around 2.5 $\rm{e^{-}}$ and the dark current is less than 0.01 $\rm{e^-/pixel/s}$ at $\rm{-30 ^{\circ}\!C}$.
 The ratio of single pixel events of the Al-coated sensor is $45.0\%$.
 The energy resolution can reach 153.2 eV at 4.51 keV and 174.2 eV at 5.90 keV at $\rm{-30 ^{\circ}\!C}$.
 These performances are similar to those of the uncoated sensor.
 This means that the properties and performances of this sCMOS sensor are not affected by the sputtered aluminum film on the sensor.